gaphor/gaphas/README.txt

  v text edit tool (gtk.Edit in popup window?)

 Stage n:
- - Dropzone tool
+ - Drop-zone tool
-     the idea is that for example you have a Package and when you drag a Class into it it automatically makes the Package its owning element.
+     the idea is that for example you have a Package and when you drag a Class into it it automatically makes the Package its owning element. v undo management
- - undo management

 How it Works